tammo-v/astro-platform-starter/src/pages/patents.md

 Each patent defines how this structure operates in a specific domain—applying the same logic of symbolic tokens, referential fields, and agent-based execution to intelligence, media, interface, navigation, and cryptography.

 These are not isolated technologies.
-They are high-level structural patterns: modular applications of a unified execution model.
+They are high-level structural patents: modular applications of a unified execution model.
 Because the architecture is recursive, the same logic applies across domains.
 What follows is not a collection of systems—but one system, expressed through multiple symbolic fields.

 ---